mishra-anubhav/Angular10/README.md

 * Property binding lets you interpolate values that are computed from your application data into the HTML.

 * templates can use pipes to improve the user experience by transforming values for display.
 For example, use pipes to display dates and currency values that are appropriate for a user's locale.
 Angular provides predefined pipes for common transformations, and you can also define your own pipes.

+* For data or logic that isn't associated with a specific view, and that you want to share across components, you create a service class.
+A service class definition is immediately preceded by the @Injectable() decorator.
+The decorator provides the metadata that allows other providers to be injected as dependencies into your class.

+* The Angular Router NgModule provides a service that lets you define a navigation path among the different application states and view hierarchies in your app.
+It is modeled on the familiar browser navigation conventions:

+    * Enter a URL in the address bar and the browser navigates to a corresponding page.

+    * Click links on the page and the browser navigates to a new page.

+    * Click the browser's back and forward buttons and the browser navigates backward and forward through the history of pages you've seen.